 The following executive officers and directors were appointed to their current positions with Aspen Group listed in the table in connection with the Reverse Merger.
-Except for Sanford Rich, who was appointed a director effective with the closing of the Reverse Merger, each person listed in the table had identical positions with Aspen.
+Except for Sanford Rich, who was appointed a director effective with the closing of the Reverse Merger and Mr. Matte who was recently appointed, each person listed in the table had identical positions with Aspen.

 Name Age Position

 Michael Mathews 51 Chief Executive Officer and Chairman of the Board

 Gerald Williams 59 President

-David Garrity 52 Chief Financial Officer
+Michael Matte 54 Chief Financial Officer

 Angela Siegel 33 Executive Vice President of Marketing

 Michael D'Anton 55 Director

 C. James Jensen 72 Director

 David Pasi 52 Director

 Sanford Rich 55 Director

 John Scheibelhoffer 51 Director

 Paul Schneier 62 Director